ermismd/CellScanner-Neural-Script/README.md

 #### Linux users
 1. Ensure that Python 3 is installed
-2 .Create a Virtual Environment (Optional):
+2.Create a Virtual Environment (Optional):
    - Open a terminal.
 Navigate to the project directory.
 Create a virtual environment by running:

-        - >> python3 -m venv myenv
+         >> python3 -m venv myenv
-        - >> source myenv/bin/activate
+         >> source myenv/bin/activate

-3. With the virtual environment activated, install JupyterLab using pip:
+3.With the virtual environment activated, install JupyterLab using pip:

-    - >> pip install jupyterlab
+         >> pip install jupyterlab

 4.Start JupyterLab:

-    - >> jupyter lab
+        >> jupyter lab

 5.Install Dependencies:

-      - In JupyterLab, open the notebook file.
-You can install the necessary libraries directly within the notebook by uncommenting and running the pip installation commands provided in the notebook cells like before.
+ In JupyterLab you can install the necessary libraries directly within the notebook by uncommenting and running the pip installation commands like before.